 The course is assessed formally through 2 external examinations, and the examination is in May/June of year 11.
-Students are also encouraged to be able to tackle problems with/without a calculator.
-At the end of the course there are two exam papers, both equally weighted.
+At the end of the course the two exam papers, both equally weighted.
+There are both foundation (Grade 1-5) and higher (Grade 3-9) tiers of this qualification available to be entered into depending on ability.

-Paper 1 - Non-calculator exam